Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Clearance_Process:**

-    - In this stage, waiting for clearance on settlement, once clearance completed then it will send Approval to Finance Departmet Approval.
+     - In This stage, Clearance Process will start for employee, and Waiting to complete the Clearance in **Clearance Module**.
+Once Clearance is completed, Then it will send **Approval** to **Finance Department** Approval.

-    - In case of customer required settlement, then it will send for approval to client confirmation, otherwise it will moved to complete without payment.
+    - In Case of Customer required settlement, Then it will send for approval to **Client Confirmation**, Otherwise it will move and **Complete Without Payment**.

+    - **User can move the request to next stage**,

       - *In The action field is following to,*